DenizcanSarigul/DSML-Project/README.md

 # DSML UNIL_Alpina

-Welcome to our GitHub repository for our text classification challenge.
+Welcome to our GitHub repository,

+Here you will find the files which we used for our participation in the text classification challenge "Detecting the difficulty level of French texts".

-This page is the report of our journey through this challenge.
-This  report will you take you through the steps that we took to get to our results, as well as the difficulties.
+This ReadMe page is used as report of our journey through this challenge.
+You will be taken through the steps that we took to get to our results, as well as the difficulties we encountered.

 ## Introduction